Cosmo-Tech/Babylon/docs/plugins.md

 If you want an easier time creating a plugin, you can use the command `babylon dev-tools initialize-plugin` of the plugin `dev-tools` to create a bare plugin ready for you to develop.

-## Use of plugin `babylon dev-tools` to add groups and commands

-The plugin `babylon dev-tools` has an optional parameter `--plugin` which allows you to apply its command directly to an installed plugin.
-Every of those commands will then be available to you if you want to follow the babylon infrastructure for your plugin.

-Those commands suppose you initialized your plugin using `babylon dev-tools initialize-plugin` to have the basic architecture based on the babylon one.

 ## Interact with a plugin

 You can make use of the group of commands `babylon config plugin` to add/remove or activate/deactivate a plugin.